heinerigel/romy_website/Readme.md

 $ fab build
 ```

-Creates the final HTML files in the `output/` subdirectory.
+Creates the final HTML filefab buils in the `output/` subdirectory.

 ```bash
 $ fab clean